A2Zntu/HW0_Political_News_Analysis/README.md

 The orange boxes represent new functions or procedure.

 # Debug
+ Some plots xticks are reversed.
+Use *dall_date to replace *aall_date

 # New Function
 * Word2vec model -- analysis the vector of words